Monday, May 3, 2010

 2 oz. all purpose flour

-1 pint heavy cream (16 oz)
+1 pint heavy cream or half and half

 1/2 c.
 Pecorino Romano cheese, shredded

-salt and pepper to taste
+salt and pepper, to taste

 14 oz. sliced, roast turkey breast

-2 slices of Texas Toast
+2 slices of Texas Toast, toasted

 4 slices of crispy bacon